utilmind/popbox/README.md

 # popbox
 Lightweight popup box.
-Requires jQuery, but can be easily rewritten without jQuery.
+Requires jQuery, but can be easily rewritten in VanillaJS.

 Live demo:
 http://utilmind.com/demos/2019/popbox/